Hardness of busy beaver value BB(15): Introduction

-A recent trend, that we follow here, uses theory to address the question: ``How hard is it to know $\BB(n,k)$'', for various pairs $n,k$.
-One way to answer that question is to relate values of $\BB(n,k)$ to notoriously hard mathematical problems.
-For instance, one can imagine designing a Turing machine that, starting from blank tape, will halt if and only if it finds a counterexample to Goldbach's conjecture (every even integer greater than 2 is the sum of two primes).
+Can we give a more formal notion of {\em hardness} of finding busy beaver values?
+Indeed, for specific values of $n$ and $k$, how hard is it to find $\BB(n,k)$?
+A recent trend, that we follow here, seeks to formally relate values of $\BB(n,k)$ to notoriously hard mathematical problems.
+For instance, one can imagine~\cite{chaitin1987computing} designing a Turing machine that, starting from blank tape, will halt if and only if it finds a counterexample to Goldbach's conjecture (every even integer greater than 2 is the sum of two primes).
 Such a machine was actually built, using 4,888 states and $2$ symbols~\cite{Yedidia2016}.
-This result implies that knowing the value of $\BB(\textrm{4,888})$ would allow us to computably decide Goldbach's conjecture: run the machine for $\BB(\textrm{4,888})+1$ steps -- which must be an unbelievably huge number -- and if it has halted before, then the conjecture is false otherwise it is true.
-The result was later claimed to be improved to a 27-state 2-symbol machine \cite{BusyBeaverFrontier}, which, subject to being proved correct, would be to date the smallest busy beaver value that relates to a \textit{natural} mathematical problem.
+This result implies that knowing the value of $\BB(\textrm{4,888})$ would allow us to computably decide Goldbach's conjecture: run the machine for $\BB(\textrm{4,888})+1$ steps -- which, as we've seen, must be an unbelievably huge number -- and if it has halted before, then the conjecture is false otherwise it is true.
+The result was later claimed to be improved to a 27-state 2-symbol machine \cite{Charles2013,BusyBeaverFrontier}, which, subject to being proved correct, would be the smallest busy beaver value, before our work, that relates to a \textit{natural} mathematical problem.
 Similar efforts led to the construction of a 5,372-state 2-symbol machine that halts if and only if the Riemann hypothesis is false~\cite{Yedidia2016}; with a later claimed improvement to $744$ states~\cite{BusyBeaverFrontier}, hence knowing the value of $\BB(744)$ is at least as hard as solving the Riemann hypothesis.

-An even more drastic way to establish hardness is to find an $n$ for which $\BB(n)$ independent of some standard set of axioms such as PA, or ZFC.
-In that spirit, a 7,910-state machine whose halting problem is independent of ZFC was constructed \cite{Yedidia2016} and this was later claimed to be improved to 748 states~\cite{BusyBeaverFrontier}.
-The $748$-state machine explicitly looks for a contradiction in ZFC (such as a proof of $0=1$) which is, by G\"{o}del's second incompleteness theorem, independent of ZFC.
-Aaronson~\cite{BusyBeaverFrontier} conjectures that $\BB(10)$ is independent of PA and $\BB(20)$ is independent of ZFC meaning that the frontier between knowable and unknowable busy beaver values could be as low as $\BB(10)$ if we limit ourselves to typical inductive proofs.